StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

   );
   ```

-- To enable automatic incremental update for all Iceberg catalogs, add the `enable_hms_events_incremental_sync` parameter to the `$FE_HOME/conf/fe.conf` file of each FE, and then restart each FE to make the parameter setting take effect.
+- To enable automatic incremental update for all Iceberg catalogs, add `"enable_hms_events_incremental_sync" = "true"` to the `$FE_HOME/conf/fe.conf` file of each FE, and then restart each FE to make the parameter setting take effect.

 You can also tune the following parameters in the `$FE_HOME/conf/fe.conf` file of each FE based on your business requirements, and then restart each FE to make the parameter settings take effect.